-Creating your own visual content is not as hard as the early days.
-So many amazing free tools out there that you can use without any prior knowledge of editing.
+Creating your own visual content is not as hard as in the early days.
+So many excellent free tools out there that you can use without prior knowledge of editing.

 Try these free (premium versions also available) online tools to create amazing graphics.

 Do not underestimate the power of social sharing of your blog content.
 It can boost your blog traffic, sales, and business.

 I know a few bloggers that drive traffic to their blogs 100% from Pinterest and earn their living.
 They don’t even care about appearing on Google’s first page or crazy SEO.
 Instead, they create beautiful Pinterest pins and promote them.

 I can tell you so many success stories about every social media platform and blog because, in this era, a massive part of marketing is owned by social media.

 Social sharing buttons are not just for good website traffic; a beautiful set of social sharing buttons on any blog post can add an elegant and professional look.

 When you choose your social sharing plugin, don’t just consider the look because some plugins are buggy and can damage your blog.
 It happened to my blog from the Social Warfare plugin.
 Not just me.
 Their buggy update ruined so many websites around the world.

 However, I think the Social Warfare team had learned their lesson.
 If I don’t use their plugin anymore, it is still of my best social sharing plugins.
 Because it is beautiful, elegant, free, and does not affect blog loading time.